Samsung Galaxy Note9: Design, specs, features, and pricing

 Pricing

-So, how much will the Galaxy Note9 cost you?
-That depends on which version you decide to buy.
+So, how much will the Sasmung Galaxy Note9 cost you?
+That depends on which version — and from which carrier — you decide to buy.

+- AT&T has the Note9 for $33.34 for 30 months on AT&T Next installment plans, and it’s throwing in a Galaxy Note9, S9, or S9+ free with purchase for a limited time.

+- T-Mobile is selling the Note9 for $30 per month and $279 (for the 128GB model) or $529 (for the 512GB model) down through its Equipment Installment Plan.
+Customers who trade in an eligible Samsung phone will get 50 percent off the Note9 in the form of 24 monthly bill credits.

 In the U.S., a grand nets you two color choices: Ocean Blue or Lavender Purple.
 (Other colors, including Midnight Black, are available elsewhere, according to the announcement, but aren’t listed on the Samsung site.)